oberonamsterdam/react-api-data/api.md

 // props.article will be an Binding
 // props.users will be an array of Binding
 // props.editArticle will be an Binding
-// props.apiDataActions will be an Actions object
+// props.actions will be an Actions object

 // perform can be used to trigger calls with autoTrigger: false props.editArticle.perform({